kudobuilder/kudo.dev/content/internal-docs/events-index.md

 :::

 ::: flag url
 (optional) A URL providing more information (e.g. the meetup event URL).
+If you don't know the URL yet, leave it empty.
 :::

 ::: flag excerpt